ello/wtf/_posts/policies/2020-03-10-data-policy.md

 We may use cookies and local storage for the following purposes:

-- To recognise your device when you visit our websites;
+- To recognize your device when you visit our websites;
 - To log on and register on our websites:
 - To improve our websites’ usability;
-- To analyse the use of our websites;
+- To analyze the use of our websites;
 - To link to email marketing campaigns;
 - To improve the security of our websites; and
 - For the general administration of our websites.